socialdatalab-cosmos/cosmos-lessons/README.md

 ## Maintainer(s)

-Current maintainers of this lesson are
+Current maintainer of this lesson is:

-* FIXME
-* FIXME
-* FIXME
+* Serenay Ozalp

 ## Authors